Cooking With Ayeh

 JUMP TO RECIPE

 Cilbir are Turkish eggs that are so full of flavor and taste as good as they look!
-Imagine perfectly poached eggs, served on top of a creamy garlic yogurt with a drizzle of spice infused oil that brings it all together.
-Grab that crusty bread to scoop it all up…Yum!
+Perfectly poached eggs, served on top of a creamy garlic yogurt with a drizzle of spice infused oil that brings it all together.
+Grab that crusty bread or soft pita bread to scoop it all up…Yum!

 Turkish eggs with fresh mint and toasted bread

 Move over boring eggs on toast and welcome to Cilbir!
 These Turkish eggs are so delicious and look almost too pretty to eat.
 The different textures and flavors all work in harmony together to create the perfect dish.
 With 6 ingredients and 15 minutes, you can recreate these mouthwatering Turkish eggs!
-It's also healthy and high in protein making it the perfect breakfast to kickstart your day!
+It's also healthy and high in protein making it the perfect breakfast to kickstart your day.
+I love eating with either crusty toast, or even soft homemade pita bread.
+Or a similar bread to Turkish bread would be Persian flatbread called Noon barbari.

 The base is a creamy garlicky yogurt which is topped with poached eggs, finished with a spicy oil to add a little kick and beautiful orange color.
 Served with crusty bread to mop up the runny eggs yolks and all the goodness left on the plate which is the best part!
 These Turkish eggs are easy enough to make for a weekday breakfast or great to serve for family and friends for a weekend brunch.